thaitype/kubricate-website/docs/v1/guide/how-to-guides/working-with-secret-manager.md

 })
 ```

 The `DOCKER_REGISTRY_TOKEN` automatically becomes an `imagePullSecret` because it uses `DockerConfigSecretProvider`, while the other secrets become environment variables.
+Make sure the connector returns an object with `{ username, password, registry }` for that secret so the provider can build the required Docker config file.

 ## Advanced Injection Patterns